AlexandrErohin/home-assistant-tplink-router/README.md

 ## Configuration
 TP-Link Router is configured via the GUI.
 See [the HA docs](https://www.home-assistant.io/getting-started/integration/) for more details.

-The default data is preset already
+The default data is preset already.

+If you use `https` connection to your router you may get error `certificate verify failed: EE certificate key too weak`.
+To fix this - unset `Verify ssl`

 <img src="https://raw.githubusercontent.com/AlexandrErohin/home-assistant-tplink-router/master/docs/media/config_flow.png" width="48%">

 1. Go to the <b>Settings</b>-><b>Devices & services</b>.
 2. Click on `+ ADD INTEGRATION`, search for `TP-Link Router`.
-3. Fill IP address and Password.
+3. Fill Password.
 4. Click `SUBMIT`

 ## <a id="supports">Supported routers</a>
-### Fully tested
+### Fully tested Hardware Versions
-- Archer AX10
+- Archer AX10 v1.0
-- Archer C6
+- Archer C6 v2.0
-- Archer C6U
+- Archer C6U v1.0

-### Not fully tested
+### Not fully tested Hardware Versions
 - AD7200 V2
 - Archer A6 (V2 and V3)
 - Archer A7 V5